nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Continious benchmarking with `cob`

-This tool runs benchmarks between `HEAD` and `HEAD^1`.
+Automate comparing benchmarks with `benchstat` between `HEAD` and `HEAD^1`.
 It can be used to block CI piplines if benchmarks deteriorate.
 It reports output as text in CLI.
 This cane be useful in CI or in local development. — [@knqyf263](https://github.com/knqyf263)

 <div align="center"><img src="https://github.com/knqyf263/cob/raw/master/img/usage.png" style="margin: 8px; max-height: 640px;"></div>